temporalio/documentation/docs/go-workflow-testing.md

 title: Testing
 ---

-The Temporal Go SDK provides a test framework to facilitate testing workflow implementations.
+The Temporal Go SDK provides a test framework to facilitate testing Workflow implementations.
-The framework is suited for implementing unit tests as well as functional tests of the workflow logic.
+The framework is suited for implementing unit tests as well as functional tests of the Workflow logic.

 The following code implements unit tests for the `SimpleWorkflow` sample: